Tools, techniques, and initiatives that enable a

 identify specific economic sectors.
 Coding for manufacturers encompasses the

 two-digit numbers of 20 through 39.
+Standby Time -

 Use of variation analysis, with manual or